What They Do: Interpreters and translators convert information from one language into another language.

 Salary: The median annual wage for interpreters and translators is $51,830.

 Job Outlook: Employment of interpreters and translators is projected to grow 20 percent over the next ten years, much faster than the average for all occupations.
 Globalization and large increases in the number of non-English-speaking people in the United States will drive employment growth.
 Job prospects should be best for those who have professional certification.

 Related Careers: Compare the job duties, education, job growth, and pay of interpreters and translators with similar occupations.

 Following is everything you need to know about a career as an interpreter and translator with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

-A freelance Albanian Interpreter is required for ongoing assignments involving legal and medical matters in Co.
-This is a freelance position.
+A freelance Arabic interpreter is required for ongoing assignments involving legal and medical matters in Co.
+Cork and the surrounding area.

 Interpreters and translators convert information from one language into another language.
 Interpreters work in spoken or sign language; translators work in written language.

 Interpreters and translators aid communication by converting messages or text from one language into another language.
 Although some people do both, interpreting and translating are different professions: interpreters work with spoken communication, and translators work with written communication.